 Sleeping is also very comfortable, but in a fairly narrow temperature range between 50 and 75 degrees.
 Below that you need to bring along more under-insulation like a Jacks R Better down under-quilt or foam padding.
 Extending the use of your hammock in colder temperatures takes a lot of practice and experimentation, so be prepared for a few cold nights if you try to push the envelope.

-If you are a side sleeper, sleeping in a hammock can take some getting use to but the Hennessy's are cut so that you can sleep on you side rather easily.
+If you are a side sleeper, sleeping in a hammock can take some getting used to but the Hammock Gear Wanderlust is long enough cut that you can sleep on your side rather easily.
 If you sleep on your back you will be in heaven.
 There is the added benefit that your feet will be above the plain of your body, letting the blood in them drain at night, reducing swelling and fatigue.